 In all professions where homeworking is not possible, such as construction or retail, people should continue to attend their workplaces.
 With this in mind, employers should still consider who needs to be at work, planning for the minimum number of people needed at work to operate safely and effectively.

 Where employees are working from home, their wellbeing should be monitored and they should be provided with the equipment they need.

-Employers should protect those members of their workforce who are at higher risk.
-Whilst shielding has been paused in Scotland and Wales, individuals there may still be asked to shield as a result of local coronavirus restrictions.
-Shielding has been re-instated in England from 5 November 2020 until at least 2 December 2020.
+Employers should protect those members of their workforce who are at higher risk, including those who have received a notification to shield.
 In this situation, employees should be offered the option of the safest available roles with social distancing.

 Equality in the workplace